 When it comes to operation, it is again a matter of fact.
 For example, if you have a physical shop in Hong Kong, it is prima facie that there is business operation in the city.
 Hence, profits are likely to be classified as “sourced from Hong Kong”.

 Similarly, if you have a sales team based in Hong Kong, or if you have workers manufacturing your products in Hong Kong, the tax department is likely to treat you as an onshore business.
-Hence, company owners, who want to obtain “offshore status”, shall only operate their company outside Hong Kong.
+Hence, company owners, who want to obtain “offshore status”, shall only operate their companies outside Hong Kong.

 To further clarify, the tax department focuses on ‘operation’ which leads to the profit-making transactions.
 Hong Kong Tax department is less likely to care about activities which are incidental to those transactions.
 For example, receiving payment from a Hong Kong bank account does not affect your offshore status.